 Conclusion

 Your Guests Deserve a Better Viewing Experience.
 Using a cell phone or webcam to live stream IS possible and is certainly better than nothing, but remember, just because you can, doesn’t mean you should.
 The reason couples don’t often cook the meals for all their guests at their wedding is because paying a catering company to do so takes the stress and responsibility off their shoulders and allows them to truly enjoy the moment.
 Sometimes the best option isn’t the free one.
-Using a cell phone or webcam may sound like a good idea, but if you care at all about your guest’s viewing experience, it’s best to avoid using either of those methods.
+Using a cell phone or webcam may sound like a good idea, but if you care at all about your guest’s viewing experience, it’s best to avoid using either of those methods if you can afford it.
 If you have no budget then it’s DEFINITELY better than nothing at all.
 Finding a Wedding Film Company that offers reliable live streaming in your area can be a challenge but thankfully more and more companies are starting to offer live streaming due to the pandemic.

 Be sure to ask your local Wedding Videographers the right questions about live streaming (see 10 questions you should ask) so you know for sure that your live stream will go off without a hitch.
 Your guests will thank you for it.